robin-rpr/vim-tabby/README.md

 iTerm2 should actually support 256 colors, try setting `Report Terminal Type` to `xterm-256color` and follow step 3.2).
 If it does not work, you can manually modify your terminal colors in settings (`CMD+i`, Colors tab) following the [color palette picture](#color-palette).
 You will have to choose which color to use as red, blue etc. according to your personal preferences.

 ##### 3.3.3) PuTTY
 PuTTY should actually support 256 colors, try following [steps on StackOverflow](http://superuser.com/questions/436910/emulate-256-colors-in-putty-terminal).
-If it does not work, run `base16/templates/putty/putty/base16-codedark.reg` to modify your registry, then run PuTTY and load `codedark` in the session list.
+If it does not work, run `base16/templates/putty/putty/base16-tabby.reg` to modify your registry, then run PuTTY and load `tabby` in the session list.
 This will modify your PuTTY terminal colors.

 ## FAQ